 - Yes – Tales From Topographic Oceans (1973)

 - Roger Waters – Amused To Death (1992)

 - Radiohead – Kid A (2000)

 - Infected Mushroom – Vicious Delicious (2007)

-We think you’ll enjoy at least one (and hopefully more) of the albums we’ve included on our list.
+We hope you enjoy at least one (and hopefully more) of the albums on our list.
 Here’s to the hunt for good music and widening your musical taste!